Fergarram/oceloti.js/README.md

 When running the `build.js` script, it will generate the built `room` and replace it.

-TODO:
+## TODO

+Important:
+- [ ] Implement context menu groups

+Not urgent:
 - [ ] Compiler should only build modified blueprints.
-- [ ] Add compiler option: build prod option.
-- [ ] Add compiler option: save previous room versions.
+- [ ] Add compiler option: make backups